stinger222/next-space/README.md

 # What is this app?
-This is practical project that helped me to grasp essential Next.js 13 famework features while building simple social platform with a handful of basic features
+This is a practical project that helped me to grasp essential Next.js 13 famework features while building simple social platform with a handful of basic features
 <br/>

 ## Tech Stack